LYNCH·LLP

 Questions about Examiner Olatoyosi Olude Afolabi

-Yes.
 The allowance rate ranges from 87% to 88% across the examiner's art units.
-Per-art-unit detail is available in the separate section of this page.
+Individual art-unit rates appear in a separate section of this profile.

 ◈ RESPONDING TO AN OFFICE ACTION